tmarback/ModularCommands/README.md

 2. `// TODO: Builder way`
 3. `// TODO: Annotation way`

-NOTE: Annotation-based subcommands can only be used in annotation-based main commands, and vice versa.
+NOTE: Annotation-based subcommands can only be used with annotation-based main commands, and vice versa.

 Also worth noting that subcommands can specify their own subcommands, which work in the same way, but using the subcommand's args.

-By default, if a subcommand is identified, only the last subcommand is executed.
+By default, if one or more subcommands are identified, only the last subcommand is executed.
 So if the message was `?do stuff here right now`, and there are (sub)commands for `?do`, `?do stuff`, `?do stuff here`, `?do stuff here right`, and `?do stuff here right now` (note that the last is a subcommand of the second to last, which is a subcommand of the one before, so on so forth), only the latter one would be executed.
 However, a subcommand can have the `executeParent` property be true to specify that, whenever it is called, its parent is also called.
 This behaviour is chained, so if its parent also has this property as true, its parent would also be called, and so on so forth.
 In these cases, the first to be called would be the first ancestor of the last subcommand that has the `executeParent` property as false (or the main command if all subcommands have it as true).
-So, in the example mentioned, if both `?do stuff here right` and `?do stuff here right now` had the `executeParent` property as true, but not `?do stuff here`, the commands that would end up being executed would be `?do stuff here`, `?do stuff here right`, and `?do stuff here right now`, is that order.
+So, in the example mentioned, if both `?do stuff here right` and `?do stuff here right now` had the `executeParent` property as true, but not `?do stuff here`, the commands that would end up being executed would be `?do stuff here`, `?do stuff here right`, and `?do stuff here right now`, in that order.
 All the properties that would be used, however, are the ones set in the most specific subcommand (`?do stuff here right now`).

+If there are more than one subcommand with an alias that matches the first argument, the one with the highest `priority` will be given precedence, and in case of a tie the one whose `name` comes first lexicographically is given precedence (same as how precedence is given in conflicts between main commands).

+OBS: Like for main commands, if a subcommand has lower precedence than another subcommand in a signature conflict, it effectively loses that signature (other signatures it may have that are not part of the conflict are not affected), even if the subcommand that replaces it is disabled.

 ## Command Execution
 Whenever a command is triggered by a message and executed, its `ICommand#execute(CommandContext)` method will be called.
 (`// TODO: what replaces execute() in the builder and annotation ways`)

 The `CommandContext` given can provide all the important information about the command, such as who called it, where it was called from, its args, etc (it also provides the MessageReceivedEvent and corresponding IMessage that triggered the command, if you need it).
-It also provides a ready-made `MessageBuilder` for a reply (whether it is set to the same channel the message came from or a private channel to the message sender depends on the `replyPrivately` setting of the command that was called (more precisely, the most specific subcommand).
-If the parent commands of a subcommand are also executed (see last paragraph of the prior section), they will all receive the _exact same_ CommandContext as the most specific subcommand.
+It also provides a ready-made `MessageBuilder` for a reply (whether it is set to the same channel the message came from or a private channel to the message sender depends on the `replyPrivately` setting of the command that was called [more precisely, the most specific subcommand]).
+If the parent commands of a subcommand are also executed (see the `Subcommands` section), they will all receive the _exact same_ CommandContext as the most specific subcommand.
 This means that the args will not include any of their aliases, and they are all given the same `MessageBuilder`.
-However, the `CommandContext` also provides a way to store any `Object` inside it and retrieve it later, so if you want to do some common processing in a certain command and get the results in its subcommands, you can store that result in the `CommandContext` as a single object and retrieve it later when the subcommand (don't forget to cast it) is executed! (also don't forget to specify in the subcommands that the parent should be executed).
+However, the `CommandContext` also provides a way to store any `Object` inside it and retrieve it later, so if you want to do some common processing in a certain command and get the results in its subcommands, you can store that result in the `CommandContext` as a single object and retrieve it later (don't forget to cast it back) when the subcommand is executed! (also don't forget to specify in the subcommands that the parent should be executed).

 If, in your execution method, you need to call a method that throws `RateLimitException`, `MissingPermissionsException`, or `DiscordException`, you are encouraged to just let it float up (note that the `execute` method declares all those exceptions).
 Particularly for `RateLimitException`s, the command is called through Discord4J's request builder, if you let it float up the execution will be reattempted automatically (so seriously, don't bother catching those).
 The other exceptions are logged automatically.